grgrzhong/clinical_rna_fusion/README.md

 - parallel_jobs: number of jobs in parallel procesing samples
 - star_jobs: number of jobs in parallel parallel procesing samples for running STAR alignment, each job takes 16 threads (default)

+Make sure the star_jobs*16 < the number of  processes in your computer

 ```bash
 # Step1: Download the pipeline